How do you craft your content using brand storytelling that engage your audience?

 Ask your salesperson what frequent questions they get when interacting with customers?

-Also, give certain provoking question to ask your clients whenever they interact with your brand like what problems they were facing before accepting your products or services.
+Ask certain provoking questions to clients whenever they interact with your brand like what problems they were facing before accepting your products or services.

 Go to social media platforms like Quora, Reddit, Facebook groups.
 Thoroughly research their interaction, chats, what they are talking mostly about.

 Meanwhile also visit your competitor’s website, social media pages, events you’ll find lots of ideas revolving around your prospects problems.
-Note it down and prioritize them according to the severity and available solution with you for them.
+Note it down and prioritize them according to the severity and available solutions.

 Connecting to a guide